 Both Adam (shown in the hay chute) and James (hidden from view inside the hay collection area) are working their way to the opening between the two parts of the square hay baler to remove clogged hay that stopped the bale formation process.

-Hay Baler Jam Clearing Video – Frustrated and Overheated Men at Work, I am sorry in advance for any foul language:
+Hay Baler Jam Clearing Video – Frustrated and Overheated Men at Work:

 When you bale your hay, position the baler pick-up tines about an inch above the ground.
 That way, you’ll gather less dirt in the process.

 And remember, after you’ve done one or two “test” bales, check your baler.
 Make sure the hay is the width and density you want it baled at.

 If you get overly anxious and cut your hay too early, when it is just barely tall enough to cut, the bale yield can be substantially decreased.